softcover/softcover_book/chapters/getting_started.md

 * **Own your traffic**: Softcover supports custom domains.
 * **Own your customer list**: Authors get all relevant contact information and never have to use an intermediary to communicate with their customers.

 \noindent In short, Softcover is a publishing platform I would be happy to use even if I weren't one of the founders of the company.
-(As Softcover moves forward with its private beta, we'll determine the details of author compensation, but our plan is to pay royalties in the 90% range.)

 In the rest of this chapter, we'll cover the steps needed to install and use the Softcover typesetting system, which includes a command-line interface for building and publishing ebooks.
 Subsequent chapters cover Markdown, the default input format for Softcover (Chapter~\ref{cha:introduction_to_markdown} and Chapter~\ref{cha:softcover_flavored_markdown}), and \PolyTeX, a more complicated but more powerful input format based on the \LaTeX\ typesetting language (Chapter~\ref{cha:polytex_tutorial}).